hesamzakerirad/immigration-roadmap/README.md

 ### Disclaimer #3
 Immigration process is very over-whelming so I tried to separate each major step into its own category; for example if you only need some tips for making a sharp resume, you can go inside the resume section and enjoy the tips.

+### Disclaimer #4
+This roadmap is designed based on the fact that you want to immigrate using a work visa; so if anyone wants to immigrate using some other type of visa, this roadmap may not be useful to you.

 ---

 Ok!
 Jesus!
 Enough with all the disclaimers already!
 Let's get down to business.